We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Account management is more commercial.
 It focuses on maintaining relationships and driving revenue through renewals and upsells.

 Customer Success sits in between but with a different mindset.
-It is proactive and outcome-driven.
-Instead of waiting for problems or focusing only on revenue, it works to prevent issues, guide adoption, and ensure customers consistently see value.
+Instead of waiting for problems or focusing only on revenue, it works to prevent issues ahead of time, guide adoption, and ensure customers consistently see value.

 Imagine a SaaS company that provides project management software.